CurtisSlone/rustBasicProjects/README.md

 This section shows how to use object oriented paradigms in Rust

+### `where`
+This section shows the flexibility of the where keyword in trait use of Rust

 Feel free to explore each directory to gain hands-on experience with different Rust concepts and practices.